Skip to main content

 Bucket Owner Account ID

-Provide the AWS Account ID of the bucket owner.
-It can be found in the account settings of the AWS console, or can be retrieved using the 'Get Current Account' action.
+The 12-digit AWS Account ID of the bucket owner.
+Find this in the AWS Console account settings or use the 'Get Current Account' action.

 Dynamic Access Key ID